solomonlr/introduction-to-github-lab_solomon_r/README.md

 <details>
 <summary><h2> Edit your partner's branch</h2></summary>

-Here is where the collaboration that Github features come in.
+Here is where the collaboration that Github features comes in.

 1. Back in Github Desktop, you'll still currently be in your own branch.
 Click the branch dropdown menu and select your partner's branch.